 Figure 7.
 Confusion matrices for best performing model: random forest.

 It can be seen that the model is capable of recognizing all the major property classes with a high degree of accuracy.
 Thus, features produced from the housing market dynamics have a strong predictive power when classifying land use at a parcel level.
-The best performing model was used to classify land use of all Teranet records from 1986 to 2017 and save the result as a new feature into the GTHA housing market database.
+The best performing model was used to classify land use of all Teranet records from 1986 to 2017 and save the result as a new feature in the GTHA housing market database.
 Figure 8 presents feature importance for random forest with 50 estimators and Gini impurity criterion.

 Figure 8.
 Feature importance for best performing model: random forest classifier with 50 estimators using Gini impurity criterion.